bubbletea03/dku-smart-shopping-cart/README.md

 ### Data Source

 No public internet dataset was used.
-The training data was collected directly by the project team.
+The training data was collected directly by the our team.

 ### Data Collection and Annotation